How is safety and quality of care in hospitals measured?

-The quality of care provided to patients admitted to hospitals can be measured in several ways.
-One way is to use data from hospitals to measure rates of:
+The safety and quality of care provided to patients in hospitals can be measured in several ways.
+Measures reported on these pages are:

 In audit period 2 (1st April to 30th June 2020):